Cairns Ring Road

 It is estimated that a $365.5 million investment is required to cover the cost of the Western Arterial Road upgrades.

-A combined State and Federal investment of $359 million has already been indicated in the Queensland Transport and Roads Investment Program for Cairns Ring Road Stage 1.
+A combined State and Federal investment of $359 million has already been indicated in the Queensland Transport and Investment Road and Rail Program for Cairns Ring Road Stage 1.
 However, the funds have not been committed in the Capital Budget Statements and remain indicative only.

 While an initial investment of $12.5 million has been committed by the State over 3 years for detailed planning for the Cairns Western Arterial Road, the remaining $353 million is yet to be confirmed.